KenMikoviny/shades.sipher.translator/index.md

 <br><br><br><br>
 <h1>Shade Cipher Translator</h1>

-->Write symbols in the top box ╩╞Ξ╡═Ξ :) and letters in the bottom box!
+->Write symbols in the top box ╩╞Ξ╡═Ξ and letters in the bottom box!
+Unknown symbols/letters will show up as "_" :)
 <br><br>
 <h3>Message to be decoded:</h3>